Cray-HPE/docs-csm/install/restart_network_services_and_interfaces_on_ncns.md

 <a name="command_reference"></a>
 ### Command Reference

-* Check interface status (up/down/broken)
+* Check interface status (up/down/broken):

    ```bash
    ncn# wicked ifstatus
    ```

-* Show routing and status for all devices
+* Show routing and status for all devices:

    ```bash
    ncn# wicked ifstatus --verbose all